-According to Scheuer et al. (2003), impact indicators such as global warming potential, ozone depletion potential, acidification potential, eutrophication potential and solid waste generation are closely correlated with primary energy demand.
-Therefore, in order to simplify the choice of impact indictors within the GPP procurement process, it could be proposed to evaluate the most commonly used of these indicators.
-According to the technical evidence proposed, global warming potential appears the best candidate.
+According to Scheuer et al. (2003)108, impact indicators such as global warming potential, ozone depletion potential, acidification potential, eutrophication potential and solid waste generation are closely correlated with primary energy demand.

-An LCA model for the UK's built environment in a single year has been evaluated in the Assessment of scenarios and options toward a Resource Efficient Europe (unfortunately, a similar level of detail could not be found for Europe).
+An LCA model for the UK's built environment in a single year has been evaluated in the Assessment of scenarios and options toward a Resource Efficient Europe109 (unfortunately, a similar level of detail could not be found for Europe as a whole).
 This analysis indicated that abiotic resource depletion is dominated by the production stage of materials, whilst the use stage of buildings dominates emission related indicators.
-In the production phase, significant environmental impacts are related to non-metallic minerals and fossil energy materials, as illustrated by Figure 2.10.
+In the production phase, significant environmental impacts are related to non-metallic minerals and fossil energy materials, as illustrated by Figure 2.11.
 The study concludes that measures focussing on producing lower-impact products and more resource efficient products have the most potential of environmental impacts reduction within the building sector at the European level.